Janisch/Slotted/README.md

 - Delete events
 - Review scheduled time slots
 Changes are reflected immediately in the calendar.

+## Event Interaction
+Events inside the calendar are fully interactive and can be adjusted directly using drag and drop.

+### Move Events
+Events can be **dragged vertically within a day column** to change their scheduled time.
+Simply click and drag the event to a new position within the same day.

+### Resize Events
+The **start and end times** of an event can also be adjusted visually.
+Each event has two draggable handles:
+- **Top handle** – adjusts the start time
+- **Bottom handle** – adjusts the end time

 ## Calendar Controls
 The calendar includes several controls to customize the visible schedule: